-ART 223 PAINTING I Normally Offered: F, SP Considers basic problems and methods of dealing with painting.
-Emphasis is on various media, techniques, composition and expression.
-Students explore watercolor, acrylic and oil paint.
-ART 224 PAINTING II3(0-4) Normally Offered: SP Continues and expands use of materials and techniques of Painting I and painting primarily in medium of choice or combination of media.
-Emphasis is on skill development in medium, knowledge of color, creativity and originality.
-Prerequisite: ART 223 or permission of instructor.
-ART 225 CERAMICS I3(0-4) Normally Offered: F, SP, SU Presents the aesthetic but focuses on technical know-how regarding the art of hand built ceramics.
-Students are provided with aesthetic challenges of material and form.
-ART 226 CERAMICS II Normally Offered: F, SP (Individual Study) Continues Ceramics I, with more emphasis on throwing than hand-built forms.
-Students experiment with different clay bodies and glazes.
-Functional forms dominate the course, but improvised forms are encouraged.
-ART 229 SCULPTURE I Normally Offered: F, SP Each student will be exposed to a number of traditional processes used to create three-dimensional art.
+ant -

+ART 226 CERAMICS II

+ART 229 SCULPTURE I

+Each student will be exposed to a number of traditional processes used to create three-dimensional art.
 Each process will introduce the student to a different aspect of sculpture, giving the student a well-rounded 3-D experience.
 Exploring 3-D form and space through individual creative experiences working with various sculpture media.

-ART 230 SCULPTURE II3(2-2) Normally Offered: F (Individual Study), SP (Individual Study) Each student will be exposed to a number of traditional and nontraditional processes to create three-dimensional forms that build on techniques, skills, and methods learned in Sculpture I. Through visual exploration of other artists' work, students will gain insight into the ideas and concepts involved in creating sculpture.
-ART 233 PAINTING III3(0-4) Normally Offered: F (Individual Study), SP (Individual Study) Continues Painting II, with greater emphasis on the development of idea and the exploration of content and media.
+ART 230 SCULPTURE II

+exploration of other artists' work, students will gain insight into the ideas and concepts involved in creating sculpture.

+ART 233 PAINTING III

+Normally Offered: F (Individual Study), SP (Individual Study) Continues Painting II, with greater emphasis on the development of idea and the exploration of content and media.
 Students work with unconventional materials (colored ferro concrete, fiberglass, foam rubber, etc.) and traditional materials.
 Prerequisite: ART 224 or instructor consent.

-ART 234 PAINTING IV3(0-4) Normally Offered: F (Individual Study), SP (Individual Study) Continues Painting III, but students concentrate on selected media, personal direction and experimentation.
-ART 235 CERAMICS III Normally Offered: F (Individual Study), SP (Individual Study) Continues Ceramics II, however, closer tolerances are required with regard to covered containers and uniformity of repeat forms.
+ART 234 PAINTING IV

+Normally Offered: F (Individual Study), SP (Individual Study) Continues Painting III, but students concentrate on selected media, personal direction and experimentation.

+ART 235 CERAMICS III

+Normally Offered: F (Individual Study), SP (Individual Study) Continues Ceramics II, however, closer tolerances are required with regard to covered containers and uniformity of repeat forms.
 Combined (thrown and hand-built) sculptural designs are encouraged.
 Students develop new glazes using three basic oxides and compounds.

-ART 236 CERAMICS IV3(0- -4 Normally Offe ered: F (Individual Study), SP (Individual Study)
+ART 236 CERAMICS IV

-Continues Ceramics III, with emphasis on developing self-direction.
+Normally Offered: F (Individual Study), SP (Individual Study) Continues Ceramics III, with emphasis on developing self-direction.
 The students extend themselves aesthetically and technically without sacrificing the constants (definition of a craft).
 While meaningless experimentation and gimmicks are discouraged, students are rewarded for efforts in personal expression that are sound, with regard to aesthetics and craftsmanship.

+ART 246 ART FOR THE CLASSROOM TEACHER

+This course is for future elementary teachers who will learn to create an artistic environment in the regular